 (13) Historic preservation.
 Identify and encourage the preservation of lands, sites, and structures, that have historical or archaeological significance.

 (14) Climate change.
-Ensure that comprehensive plans, development regulations, and regional policies, plans, and strategies under RCW 36.70A.210 and chapter 47.80 RCW adapt to and mitigate the effects of a changing climate, support state greenhouse emission reduction requirements and state vehicle miles traveled goals, prepare for climate impact scenarios, foster resiliency to climate impacts and natural hazards, and protect environmental, economic, human health, and safety.
+Ensure that comprehensive plans, development regulations, and regional policies, plans, and strategies under RCW 36.70A.210 and chapter 47.80 RCW are designed and projected to adapt to and mitigate the effects of a changing climate, support state greenhouse emission reduction requirements and state vehicle miles traveled goals, prepare for climate impact scenarios, foster resiliency to climate impacts and natural hazards, and protect environmental, economic, human health, and safety.

 Sec.
 2 RCW 36.70A.480 and 2010 c 107 s 2 are each amended to read as follows: *UPDATING OVERALL NUMBER OF GMA PLANNING GOALS*